Softies smashburger

 • price 1 of 4

-Alvin Cailan returned to Far East Plaza, but this time around, the chef’s Amboy restaurant isn’t serving Filipino food—it’s all about burgers.
-Reborn as Amboy Quality Meats & Delicious Burgers, Amboy now serves as a combination burger counter and butcher shop—and the shop now has a second Valley outpost within Westfield's Topanga Social, though we’ve heard quality varies widely at the upscale food court.
-In Chinatown, Amboy’s made-to-order burgers are available in more straightforward varieties, including a standout smashburger that offers juiciness despite of the inherent flatness of the patties.
+Why we love it: When Eggslut’s Alvin Cailan reopened Amboy in Far East Plaza in 2020, he swapped from Filipino lunch plates to burgers—and the L.A. food world has been better for it.
+Reborn as Amboy Quality Meats & Delicious Burgers, Amboy now serves as a combination burger counter and butcher shop—and the shop now has a second Valley outpost within Westfield's Topanga Social, though I’ve heard quality varies widely at the upscale food court.
+In Chinatown, Amboy’s made-to-order burgers are available in more straightforward varieties, including a standout smashburger that offers juiciness despite the inherent flatness of the patties.
 The toasted sesame buns are made by Breadbar in the South Bay, and the mild sauce lets the combination of beef and cheese shine brightly.

 Advertising